DataDog/documentation/content/en/real_user_monitoring/session_replay/_index.md

 ## Retention

 By default, Session Replay Retention is 30 days.
 You can enable extended retention, for 15 months, on indivdual session replays from the Session Replay UI.
+To add extended retention, this must be done on non-active sessions (sessions where the user has completed their experience).

 {{< img src="real_user_monitoring/session_replay/session-replay-extended-retention.png" alt="Enable extended retention" style="width:100%;" >}}